 “Jack and I were raised in the Church and believe we have Jesus in our hearts.
 But we are told that Jesus is ashamed of us for being sinners.”

 The kids are totally shocked.
 This is not what they expect to hear in Church.
 Many kids start to get angry.
 I sense the hate in their hearts.
 Some of the girls have that dreamy look, similar to young girls at our shows who innately trust older boys who are gay.

 “It’s hard to understand why loving someone as Jesus loves us makes you a sinner.
 I try to think what Jesus thinks as I let another boy into my heart.
 Like our brains, our hearts tell us what is right and wrong.
 So I trust my heart when it tells me that it is right to love Jack.”
 He’s just staring at me, in a state of wonder.

 “Maybe you are selfish and just want to believe it?” one of the boys asks.

 “I definitely am a doubting Thomas and over-think everything.
-But Jack just kept loving me, hoping I would love him back.”
+But Jack just keeps loving me, hoping I’ll love him back.”

 “What did you decide?”